What is it?

-Use it in order to get a fully-fledged, authorization aware, web API (HTTP and WebSocket) for accessing your “Things” and their most recently reported state.
+Use it in order to get a fully-fledged, authorization aware API (HTTP, WebSocket and other messaging protocols) for interacting with your digital twins and all aspects around them.

 Imagine you are building an IoT solution.
 And let’s assume that you use both hardware (e.g. sensors or actuators) and software (e.g. a mobile or web app) in order to solve your customer’s problem.

 In such a scenario you have several places where to implement software:

 - on or near the hardware, e.g. on an Arduino using

 C/C++or on an Raspberry PI using